Logi (mythology): Hversu Noregr byggðist

 In Hversu Noregr byggðist in Flateyjarbók, there is a mention of Logi's family:

 There was a man called Fornjót.
 He had three sons; one was Hlér, another Logi, the third Kári; he ruled over winds, but Logi over fire, Hlér over the seas.

 The sons of Fornjótr are given powers to rule over forces of nature.
 Logi rules over fire.

 Þorsteins saga Víkingssonar

 In Þorsteins saga Víkingssonar, Logi, also called Hálogi, is identified as a risi (another kind of giant) who becomes the first king of Hálogaland (northern Norway), and the ancestor of its royal line, all of whom are known for their muscular physique and stunning beauty.

+Kings are marked with a crown (♕).

 Legacy

 A moon of planet Saturn is named Loge after Logi.